Bluesky at Home » DIY Projects » How to Make an Easy 2-Sided Napkin with Pom-Poms

 I like how this envelope style shows off both patterns.

-When I was in culinary school and had a semester working in the school dining room, we had to do the same napkin fold every day ~ for 11 weeks.
+When I was in culinary school and had a semester working in the school dining room, we had to do the same napkin fold every day – for 11 weeks.
 I don’t think I’ll ever forget this classic napkin fold.

-Well, that’s how to make an easy 2~sided napkin.
-And one with pom~poms.
+Well, that’s how to make an easy 2-sided napkin.
+And one with pom-poms.

 I hope you can easily follow the instructions.
 If you have any questions, don’t hesitate to ask in the comments or email me.
 I may start making more of these for future tablescapes because they are fun to make, easy and inexpensive.

-The fabric for the 2 napkins cost me about $7.99 which comes to $4.00 a napkin, about what you would pay at Pier 1 or Tuesday Morning.
+The fabric for the two napkins cost me about $7.99 which comes to $4.00 a napkin, about what you would pay at Pier 1 or Tuesday Morning.
 But these are customized and match my table decor.
-Fabric on sale or leftover from another project could bring the price down to a couple of dollars each ~ definitely a bargain.

 Similar Posts